-Arthur Larok is the country director of ActionAid Uganda, a member of ActionAid International, a global federation operating in 47 countries around the world, and co-chair of ActionAid’s global Working Group on Shrinking Civic and Political Space.
-He is also vice chair of the National NGO Forum, the largest NGO platform in Uganda.
-Until July 2017, he is a Reagan-Fascell democracy fellow at the National Endowment for Democracy in Washington, DC.
+Arthur Larok is the federation development director of ActionAid International, a global federation operating in 47 countries around the world, and co-chair of ActionAid’s global Working Group on Shrinking Civic and Political Space.
+Until December 2017, he was the chair of the National NGO Forum, the largest NGO platform in Uganda.
+He was also a Reagan-Fascell democracy fellow at the National Endowment for Democracy in Washington, DC until July 2017.

-Larok is civil society activist with a passion for good governance and justice.
-In 2010, he initiated a citizens’ manifesto process that has since become a reference for work on political accountability.
+Larok is a civil society activist with a passion for good governance and justice.
+In 2010, he initiated a citizens’ manifesto process that has since become a reference for work on political accountability in Uganda.
 In 2012, with other activists, he formed the Black Monday Movement, a citizen campaign against corruption in Uganda.
-He has written on space for civil society, corruption, democratization, and related fields.
-He holds a bachelor’s degree in political science from Makerere University in Uganda and a master’s degree in governance and development from the Institute of Development Studies in the UK.
+He has written on space for civil society, corruption, and democratization.
+Larok holds a bachelor’s degree in political science from Makerere University in Uganda, and a master’s degree in governance and development from the Institute of Development Studies in the UK.

-Natalia Shapovalova is a visiting fellow at Carnegie Europe based in Kyiv, Ukraine.
+Natalia Shapovalova is an independent researcher based in Kyiv, Ukraine.
 Her research focuses on Eastern Europe, with particular focus on Ukraine and EU policy toward the Eastern neighborhood.
 She has a PhD in politics and international studies from the University of Warwick.

-Marisa von Bülow is a professor at the Political Science Institute of the University of Brasília, Brazil.
-She is the author of several books and articles on social movements, digital activism, and transnational networks of civil society.
+Marisa von Bülow is a professor at the Political Science Institute of the University of Brasília, Brazil, and is a visiting scholar at the German Institute of Global and Area Studies (GIGA) and at the University of Lisbon.
+She is the author of several books and articles on social movements, protests, digital activism, and transnational networks of civil society.
 She is the winner of the Luciano Tomassini Book Award of the Latin American Studies Association for the book Building Transnational Networks: Civil society and trade in the Americas (Cambridge University Press, 2010).
 She has also been a consultant for the World Bank and the UN Development Program on issues related to democracy, protests, and social movements in Latin America.

-Özge Zihnioğlu is an associate professor in the Department of International Relations at Istanbul Kültür University in Turkey.
-Her main research interests include the EU’s civil-society policy, Turkish civil society, and Turkey-EU relations.
-She led and took part in several projects funded by different national agencies.
-Zihnioğlu holds a PhD from Boğaziçi University in Istanbul and was a fellow at Yale University.
-In 2015, she received the Science Academy’s Young Scientist Award in Turkey.
-Zihnioğlu is also an Executive Committee member of the Young Science Academy Working Group at the Science Academy in Turkey.
+Özge Zihnioğlu is a lecturer in politics at the University of Liverpool.
+Her main research interests include Turkish civil society, EU-Turkey relations, and EU civil society support.
+She holds a Ph.D. from Boğaziçi University in Istanbul and was a fellow at Yale University.
+Zihnioğlu received the Young Scientist Award from Turkey’s Science Academy in 2015 and from the International Relations Council in 2018.
+She is an executive committee member of Turkey’s Young Science Academy Working Group.